wezside/Toolkit/README.md

 [Modulo](http://github.com/wezside/Modulo "Modulo") supports the auto loading of such a style SWF and injects instances into modules for ease of use.

 [MockUIElement Example](http://github.com/wezside/Toolkit/blob/master/src/test/com/wezside/components/MockUIElementExample.as  "MockUIElementExample")

 [StyleManager Example: LatinStyle](http://github.com/wezside/Toolkit/blob/master/src/test/com/wezside/sample/styles/LatinStyle.as  "LatinStyle")

 *Example*

+A simple example showcasing the usage of the StyleManager and applying a CSS style to a UIElement.
+The order of the methods build(), setStyle() and arrange() is important for the decorators and children of the UIElement.

 	mockUIElement = new MockUIElement();
 	mockUIElement.styleName = "title";
 	mockUIElement.styleManager = styleManager;
 	mockUIElement.build();
+	mockUIElement.setStyle();
 	mockUIElement.arrange();

 *Decorator Vertical Layout Example*

+The layout decorator as with any other decorator should always be applied before calling the factory methods build(), setStyle() and arrange().

 	mockUIElement = new MockUIElement();
 	mockUIElement.layout = new VerticalLayout( mockUIElement );
 	mockUIElement.build();